graciellehigino/ms_range_interactions/response-letter.md

 >account for this?
 See https://doi.org/10.1093/sysbio/syaa090"*

 Similar to the questions above, this one is also about incompleteness of data.
-As we stated on our previous review letter, "we didn't perform any [...] data cleaning procedures because this could hinder the goals of the paper, which was to investigate the characteristics of the data available for research.
+As we stated in our previous review letter, "we didn't perform any [...] data cleaning procedures because this could hinder the goals of the paper, which was to investigate the characteristics of the data available for research.
 As we needed to compare two sets of raw data, and data cleaning protocols are dependent on the use objectives, we chose to avoid data manipulation both for GBIF and IUCN datasets".
-For that reason, our query for the GBIF data did not include any filters other than the ones described on the paper for the reasons listed above.
+For that reason, our query for the GBIF data did not include any filters other than the ones described in the paper for the reasons listed above.

-Additionally, we could add a plethora of other datasets both on interactions and occurrences, but we decided to use only the IUCN, the GBIF and the Baskerville's data to keep the analysis simple (although not simplistic), straightforward, and reflective of the volume of data generally used by
+Additionally, we could have added a plethora of other datasets both on interactions and occurrences, but we decided to use only the IUCN, the GBIF and the Baskerville's data to keep the analysis simple (although not simplistic), straightforward, and reflective of the volume of data generally used by